 A foodie’s paradise in the heart of Melbourne

-- Essen
+- Food

-Melbourne’s CBD has really made a name for itself with the notorious Flinders Lane attracting thousands of eager diners, day after day.
-While the queues for the food may be painfully long, the food is worth the wait… plus there are plenty of bars nearby to pass the time.
-Supernormal deserves a mention for its innovative mix of cuisine from Tokyo, Shanghai, Seoul and Hong Kong – you’ll be indulging in many courses.
+Melbourne CBD has really made a name for itself with the notorious Flinders Lane attracting thousands of eager diners, day after day.
+While the queues for the food may be painfully long, the food is worth the wait, plus there are plenty of bars nearby to pass the time.

+Supernormal deserves a mention for its innovative mix of cuisine from Tokyo, Shanghai, Seoul, and Hong Kong, offering a delightful multi-course experience.
 Make sure to try the famous peanut butter parfait with salted caramel and soft chocolate.
-On Little Collins Street, you’ll find authentic Thai food at DoDee Paidang and along Flinders Lane, the high-calibre Japanese restaurant, Kisume.
-For some pastry delights, a must-try is Om Nom Kitchen.
+On Little Collins Street, you’ll find authentic Thai food at DoDee Paidang, and along Flinders Lane, the high-caliber Japanese restaurant, Kisume.

-Karte - 6
+Map - 6

 Southbank